CAF 4.0 COMPLIANCE

 CAF 4.0 places increased emphasis on real-world attacker behaviour, requiring organisations to demonstrate that they can detect, contain, and recover from high-impact cyber threats.
 These are not optional best practices but mandatory compliance expectations with direct regulatory oversight from UK sector regulators.

-Ransomware Scope and Scale:
+Ransomware Scope and Scale

 According to the NCSC Annual Review 2025, the NCSC handled 204 nationally significant cyber incidents in the past year, with ransomware identified as “one of the most acute and pervasive cyber threats” to UK organisations.
 The impact on essential services extends beyond data loss to operational disruption affecting public safety, national security, and critical infrastructure.